gilligan-ees-4760/EES_4760_5760_website/content/overview.md

 ## Class Web Site

-In addition to the Blackboard web site, I have set up a server at
+In addition to Brightspace, I have set up a server at
 <https://ees4760.jgilligan.org>,
 where I post the web versions of class slides and interactive web-based applications to that can be useful for working with data output from agent-based